aryagiat/GT22/README.md

 **3. Dynamic memory management:**

     - Dynamic array to keep the highscore and coins obtained and to output those to the screen map.
+    - Queue to address a revolving garage.
+E.g.- the latest chosen car will be on the far left of the screen (index 0) and the most seldomly used car at the far right of the screen (index max).

 **4. File input / output:**

     - Highscore (line 1) and coin total (line 2) saving file in which new highscores and coin in/decrements are outputted to.
 It is also an input file to show the highscore and coin total on the console screen.
     - Car file to define different cars' specifications (i.e. health and appearance) and if it is unlocked or not.

-    //- Coin file in which the number of coins acquired from a run are added to the file.
-It is also an input file to show the amount of coins that the player have.//

 **5. Program codes in multiple modules:**